FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

    :width: 6in
    :align: center

-.. centered:: Figure 6.2.32 "Set up simulated external AI" command node interface
+.. centered:: Figure 6.2.35 "Configure simulated external AI" command node interface

 Extended IO command node
 -----------------------------

-Click the "Get simulated external DI"/"Get simulated external AI" command node to enter the node diagram editing interface.
+Click the "Obtain simulated external DI"/"Obtain simulated external AI" command node to enter the node diagram editing interface.

 Aux-IO is a command function used by the robot to communicate with the PLC to control external expansion IO.
 It requires the robot to establish UDP communication with the PLC.

-1. "Get simulated external DI" command node, parameters:
+1. "Obtain simulated external DI" command node, parameters:

 - Port: Vir-Ctrl-DI0 ~ Vir-Ctrl-DI15(GetVirtualDI,[0~15]), Vir-End-DI0 ~ Vir-End-DI1(GetVirtualToolDI,[1~2])